tr7544/TransportationNetworks/README.md

 for the traffic assignment problem.
 Suggestions and additional data are always welcome.

 This repository is an update to Dr. Hillel Bar-Gera's [TNTP](http://www.bgu.ac.il/~bargera/tntp).
+As of May 1, 2016, data updates will be made only here, and not in the original website.

 # Current Network Test Problems